bzthin/bzthin.github.io/pages/technical/coding/misc/databases.md

 ## Denormalized vs. Normalized Databases
 - Normalization is used to remove redundant data from the database and to store non-redundant and consistent data into it.
 - Denormalization is used to combine multiple table data into one so that it can be queried quickly.

+## Sharding
+- Sharding is a database architecture pattern related to horizontal partitioning — the practice of separating one table’s rows into multiple different tables, known as partitions.
+- Sharding involves breaking up one’s data into two or more smaller chunks, called logical shards.
+- The logical shards are then distributed across separate database nodes, referred to as physical shards, which can hold multiple logical shards.